paulscherrerinstitute/ecmccfg/hugo/content/manual/motion_cfg/homing.md

 Example:
 ```
 /*
-  PLC code to home an axis with an absoliye encoder which has ONE overflow in the range
+  PLC code to home an axis with an absolute encoder which has ONE overflow in the range
   If actual encoder value is higher than ${THRESHOLD} it will be referenced to current actual position - ${RANGE}.

   NOTE: Make sure the default axis encoder scaling offset is made correct for the lower part of the raw values.